 "You don’t have to convince the Argentines of climate change.
 In recent years, there has often been either far too little or far too much rain, resulting in either enormous drought or heavy flooding.
 This is a serious threat, because agriculture is the country’s most important economic sector.
 The country produces enough food for 400 million people, while the population of Argentina is only 43 million.
 And there is still room for substantial improvements which will allow the country to produce enough food for at least 600 million people."

 "In 2016, Argentina launched a national water plan with a total budget of USD 44 billion.
 Half the budget is being invested in drinking water and sanitation, and the rest in climate adaptation (including water governance), production/irrigation and biomass transformation.
 President Macri, who came to power in December 2015 amidst huge inundations, immediately answered the calls on social media: he requested the Netherlands to help solve the water issues.
 An important catalyst was Macri’s state visit in March 2017 to the Netherlands.
 The occasion was marked by the signing of a binational Memorandum of Understanding for Water that included a series of partial agreements.
 The MoU was signed, in the presence of His Majesty King Willem-Alexander and Her Majesty Queen Máxima, by the Argentinian Vice Minister of Infrastructure and Water Policy, Pablo Bereciartua, and the Dutch Special Envoy for Water Affairs, Henk Ovink.
 Pablo Bereciartua and Henk Ovink also co-hosted the recent conference on 29 and 30 October.
-Pablo Bereciartua studied at TU Delft and knows exactly what the Netherlands water sector has to offer.
-Read also the blog of Henk Ovink about the conference on the website of the Dutch Government."
+Pablo Bereciartua studied at TU Delft and knows exactly what the Netherlands water sector has to offer."

 "At the conference, the results of the joint Dutch-Argentinian feasibility studies on two strategic projects were presented.
 These projects are the Sustainable Development of the Paraná river delta, and the construction of an inland waterway through the Pampa Humeda region.
 The next steps for the two strategic projects were also discussed at the conference.
 In the case of the Paraná river delta, the feasibility study showed that while further research is needed in the short term, projects in areas such as sustainable water management will be established.
 As Henk Ovink again emphasised: “without a plan no projects, but without projects no plan”.
 In the case of the Pampa Humeda region, the inland waterway through the Pampa canal will be assessed in a broader, more holistic context.
 It will not be looked at in terms of a single fluvial transport corridor with drainage capacity, but as part of a wider plan that includes economic development along the canal, multimodal transport nodes and the lifeline of an irrigation system."